Services: Imagine ~ Design ~ Build

 I would have happily moved to the State of my parent's families, California, except that the Vietnam war was ragging on my 18th birthday.
 My draft board was in California and i chose to resist that war.
 (Basically to become a creative, instead of a soldier).
 Draft resistance hurt one's business opportunities, in the early 1970s.
 I eventually was inducted but with adept tutelage of a work associate, I learned how to "fail the test for soldiering".
 I became a free citizen again, with much relief.
 I simply knew too much about wars generally as my dad had served in the Military Police.
 Dad had seen plenty of improper political action, even in that "good war", (WWII).
 He was not joking.
 For better or worse, i never came to know other Atkinson's who were very independently-minded business people, proud not to sup together (according to one uncle).
 I am a fifth generation Atkinson, of the USA, still working with earth and stone.
 I have also volunteered in public service with my local volunteer fire department (10 years) and other civic groups like The Conservation Commission.

 I would have happily applied for work with my Dad's uncle, Guy F Atkinson in California.
 My dad's uncle, Guy F Atkinson was a highly successful construction contractor.
 After his passing in the 1970's his company actually continued growing to become one of the top ten construction contractors in the USA,around 1990, (building large government projects internationally).
 If memory serves well, an early article on the internet described the take over of Guy F's company around 1990, or so.
 That article evaporated from the web and my knowledge of present-day Atkinsons is extremely limited.
-Guy F's older brother, Lynn, was my grandfather, who unfortunately died as a result of a construction accident, back in the 30's.
+Guy F's older brother, Lynn, was my grandfather, who unfortunately died as a result of a construction accident, back in the 1930's.
 (These notes are to the best of my recollection.
-(Suggestions for corrections are invited from anyone with better information).
+Suggestions for corrections are invited from anyone with better information).
 My dad's half brother named Lynn, also passed through a successful construction period, but lost it all in the great depression.
-I was fortunate to meet my uncle Lynn briefly in the 50's, along with a few other legendary Atkinson relatives.
-They were all like promised land hero's to me as a child.
+I was fortunate to meet my uncle Lynn briefly in the 1950's. (as a young child), along with a few other legendary Atkinson relatives.
+They were all like inspiring hero's to me, as a child.
 My dad told me grandfather fell in a large construction ditch and developed a severe hernia injury, which was fatally treated in those days.
-My grandfather's company, was bought by Guy F just before the period of large government funded projects were started in the 1930s.
+My grandfather's company, was bought by Guy F Atkinson, just before the period of large government funded projects were started in the 1930s.
 Granddad missed out on all the huge contracts but dad said he was the first contractor to make Saturday a regular day off.
-Was my grandfather the first to institute the American weekend?
+Was my grandfather among the first employers to institute the American weekend?
 (As first notable employer to do so?)
-My dad became perhaps the first American Atkinson who turned towards the arts.
+My dad became perhaps the first, within this family branch of Atkinsons, who turned towards the arts.
 Dad was a writer who never quite published.
 (He wrote about his WWII experience, but his publishers wanted a sexy novel.
 While dad was really a journalist by training, not a novelist).
 I grew up in Rome, Italy, where dad had served in WWII.
 I always loved construction as a result of hearing about so many Atkinson legends.
-He let me follow Guy F's newsletters printed on a green paper, an inspiration for me as a small kid.
+He let me follow Guy F's newsletters printed on a green paper, an great inspiration for me as a small kid.

 I was brought up, an American child, in Italy.
 I was imbued with many viewpoints of the world and many of it's flaws.
 I was both inspired and awed by the crumbling might of the great and ancient empires, Italian art, architecture and many global perplexities.
 The look and feel of age worn stone in architecture influenced me artistically.
-My efforts to promote such ideas in basic construction, has been a "no-sell" (did not gain market acceptance).
-New England, my home of 40 years, is dominated by lumber construction.
+My efforts to promote such ideas in basic construction, could never gain market acceptance.
+New England, my home of 40+ years, is dominated by lumber construction.
 I have admired and built wooden houses and one sloop boat-hull (where i learned a lot about crafting curves into structure).
 I believe that Italy turned to masonry only after deforestation (long ago) and that cementitious models of construction might prolong the pristine woods of Maine.
+Preservation of resources and woods is a lost cause, apparently, as humans rarely give thought to societal survival.
+My deep interest in such matters makes me very unpopular.
 My efforts to innovate building systems are summarized on this website.
+Here is an example of my radical concepts for cementitious fabrication, (with further links).
 My small part is an attempt to inspire such change, despite the nearly impossible odds.
-Yet it also fed my creative fires to build with minimal budgets and prove innovative systems.
+Yet it also fed my creative fires to build with minimal budgets and prove innovative systems, despite my lack of financing.
 Thanks also to Maine's allowance of building without specialized credentials.
 I love structural challenges and wish for a new construction-problem to solve each day.

 Read about Bo's low cost sand molding methods, click here.

 Some specific information on my sand casting technique was published in a 2007 book.
 This 2007 book documents some sand casting and ring reinforcement methods.
 Many high resolution color photos show multiple steps of forming 5 easy to make pieces-- Easy examples, which call for a reader's personal, imaginative input.
 It is close up views of the process.
 The publisher did not hire me to develop imaginative input.
-Rather what could be rushed together over 2 days, without prior development.
-The rough texture product fits naturalized, somewhat wild, gardening styles, not the highly trimmed, polished-manufactured stylization.
+The book contract specified a rush job, of several days, to complete the entire project, without prior development.
+The budget was small.
+The rough texture product fits naturalized, somewhat wild, gardening styles, not the highly trimmed or polished-manufactured stylization.

 (Publisher Link)~~ISBN: 9780764328671~~(Retailer Links)